 Enchilada Sauce

 Enchilada sauce is just fun in a pan!

-Stir these around until you hear the spices begin to sizzle and smell their fragrances, then add the tomato paste and stir, followed quickly by flour.
-This CENTO double concentrated tomato paste is my favorite.
+Now add the tomato paste and whisk, followed by the flour.
+(This CENTO double concentrated tomato paste is my favorite.)

+Enchilada Sauce